adamryczkowski/eRUM2016/README.md

 ### Excel client

 `1`.
-Download Excelsi-R.dll from sourceforge
+Download Excelsi-R.dll from Excelsi-R sourceforge or from https://github.com/adamryczkowski/eRUM2016

 > you actually download the whole bundle `Excelsi-R v0.8 setup.exe`.
 Just extract the dll from there.